-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to pseudoephedrine may increase the risk for birth defects over that background risk.
+This sheet talks about exposure to pseudoephedrine in a pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is pseudoephedrine?

-Can using pseudoephedrine make it more difficult for me to become pregnant?
+I take pseudoephedrine.
+Can it make it more difficult for me to become pregnant?

 There are no studies looking at whether pseudoephedrine could make it harder to get pregnant.

-There are no studies looking at whether pseudoephedrine would increase the risk of miscarriage.
+Miscarriage can occur in any pregnancy.
+There are no studies looking at whether pseudoephedrine would increase the chance of miscarriage.

 Most studies have not found an increased chance for birth defects when pseudoephedrine is used during the first trimester.
 However, some studies have found a small increased chance for specific birth defects.
 These birth defects are: gastroschisis (an opening in the baby’s abdominal wall), small intestinal atresia (part of the small intestine is not fully developed) and hemifacial microsomia (part of the face is smaller than it should be).
 If you have already taken pseudoephedrine in the first trimester, remember that the risk for these birth defects, if any at all, is very small.